-Former Young & Co pub at 340 London Road, Mitcham, CR4 3ND.
-No longer exists, a block of flats stands in its location.
+Former Young & Co pub that was at 340 London Road, Mitcham, CR4 3ND.

 After an air raid on 23rd September 1940, it fell casualty to the explosion of a parachute mine dropped by the Luftwaffe.